Weekend Activities to Try with Your Toddler: Fun and Educational Ideas

 Creating a sensory bin at home is a fantastic way to stimulate your toddler’s senses and encourage exploratory play.
 Fill a large container with items like rice, pasta, or water beads, and add small toys or objects for your child to discover.
 Sensory play helps toddlers improve their fine motor skills and introduces them to new textures.

-At Squiggle Room, we incorporate sensory play into our daily activities because it promotes cognitive development and helps children understand the world around them.
-You can bring that learning home with a DIY sensory bin that’s both fun and educational!
+At Squiggle Room, we incorporate sensory play into our daily routine because it supports cognitive development and helps children understand the world around them.
+You can bring that same kind of exploration home with a DIY sensory bin, and you can see more examples of sensory-friendly experiences on our Activities page.

 3. Arts and Crafts: Shape Sorting Collage